vcsjones/AzureSignTool/README.md

 	the system will use the default based on the number of available processor threads.
 Setting this value to "1" disable concurrent signing.

+* `--signing-throttle` [short: `-st`, required: no]: When specified instructs the tool to throttle the rate of signing operations.
+Cannot be combined with -mdop (other than with a value of 1).
+The value is the minimum time between requests in seconds.

 In most circumances, using the defaults for page hashing is recommended, which can be done by simply omitting both of the parameters.

 ## Supported Formats